airshipit/shipyard/docs/API_action_commands.md

 ## Actions under development
 These actions are under active development

-* deploy site
+* deploy_site
-Triggers the initial deployment of a site, using the staged design and secrets
+Triggers the initial deployment of a site, using the latest committed configuration documents.
+Steps:
+  1) Concurrency check - to prevent concurrent site modifications by conflicting actions/workflows.
+  2) Preflight checks - ensures all UCP components are in a responsive state.
+  3) Get design version - uses Deckhand to discover the latest committed version of design for the site.
+  4) Validate design - asks each involved UCP component to validate the design.
+  This ensures that the design, which was previously committed is valid at the present time.
+  5) Drydock build - orchestrates the Drydock component to configure hardware and the Kubernetes environment (Drydock -> Promenade)
+  6) Check deployed node status - checks that the deployment of nodes is successful.
+  7) Armada build - orchestrates Armada to configure software on the nodes as designed.

-* update site
+* update_site
-Triggers the an update to an existing site, using the staged design and secrets for the site
+Triggers the initial deployment of a site, using the latest committed configuration documents.
+Steps: (same as deploy_site)

-* redeploy server
+* redeploy_server
 Using parameters to indicate which server(s), triggers a redeployment of server to the last known good design and secrets

+* commit_configdocs
+This signals to shipyard that the documents in the shipyard buffer should be committed to the site as design.
+Steps:
+  1) Blocks Shipyard from accepting any documents for the duration of the commit_configdocs action to prevent unexpected behavior of the buffer in the case of validation failures.
+  2) Triggers validations by the various UCP components against the documents in the Shipyard Buffer.
+     * If all validations pass, tags the revision in Deckhand as a committed version.
+This will effecively "empty" the Shipyard Buffer.
+     * If validations fail, the Shipyard Buffer will remain in the state it was before the commit_configdocs started.

 ---
 ## Future actions
 These actions are anticipated for development
 * test region
 Invoke site validation testing - perhaps baseline is a invocation of all components regular "component" tests.
 This test would be used as a preflight-style test to ensure all components are in a working state.

 * test component
 Invoke a particular platform component to test it.
 This test would be used to interrogate a particular platform component to ensure it is in a working state, and that its own downstream dependencies are also operational

-* validate design
-Use parameters to test a design.
-Parameters may support both quick tests to ensure basic format and a complete design, or a more in-depth test that interfaces with particular platform components to ensure a good design